 The train’s ground to halt but talking to the driver seems more daunting than getting off.
-Dancing schools can be scary places.
+Dancing schools can be scary places; sometimes you need to take the time to find the right one.
 We know not everyone feels they can talk to their dance teacher.
 There are many types: some are stern, some sweet and supportive, some stressed, straight forward or seem busy.
 What they all will have in common is they will have seen students in your position before – or even been one themselves.
 They’re probably more scared of you than you are of them.
 Take the leap and speak to them privately.
 Share your concerns and they will almost certainly help.
 No matter what they say, the decision is still yours, but you will have explored all your options before making a choice.

 Dancing Is Expensive